Risk Set Matched Difference-in-Differences for the Analysis of Effect Modification in an Observational Study on the Impact of Gun Violence on Health Outcomes: Effect modification in difference-in-differences studies

 and thus the randomization distribution for $\sum_{i=1}^{I} D_i$ is entirely determined by the randomization $\bm{Z} \in \mathcal{Z}$ and the $\delta_{ij}$, which are observed and fixed conditional on $\mathcal{F}_\epsilon$ (a similar argument holds for the difference-in-differences statistic in \eqref{eq_did_year}).
 As in \cite{RosenbaumPaulR.2007SAfm}, we can then use the permutational $t$-test for matched sets of varying size with the difference-in-differences test statistics and an approximation to the randomization distribution to calculate $p$-values.
 Confidence intervals are obtained by inverting the hypothesis test.
 While our analysis focuses on testing sharp null hypotheses of no treatment effect, it can be extended to weak nulls following \cite{FogartyColinB.2022Twni}.

 In observational studies, it is important to assess the robustness of findings to violations of the key identifying assumptions.
 In this paper, we adopt a model for sensitivity analysis in difference-in-differences due to \cite{Keele2019}, and we extend this model to accommodate longitudinal data, staggered treatment adoption, and matched sets of varying size.
+We begin with the following model for treatment assignment,